-Join us for the fourth-annual Attendance Awareness Month!
+Join us for the annual Attendance Awareness Month!
 Attendance Awareness Month is a nationwide event recognizing the connection between school attendance and academic achievement.

 Participate in Attendance Awareness Month this September by Participating in one or all 5 of these ways:

 Parents and families are essential partners in promoting good attendance because they, ultimately, have the bottom-line responsibility for making sure their children get to school every day.
 When children are young, they are especially dependent upon adults or older siblings to help them get to school or preschool.
 Just as parents should focus on how their children are performing academically, they have a responsibility to set expectations for good attendance and to monitor their children’s absences, so that missed days don’t add up to academic trouble.
 Reach out to the local media.
 Start the Conversation right away at the beginning of the year!